micropython/micropython/docs/library/machine.QECNT.rst

         (1000000000 * 2550 * 4 / CPU_CLK).
 A value of 0 sets the filter off.
       - *cpc*\=value.
 Specify the number of counts per cycle.
-Since the Encoder counts all four phases of the input signal, the cpc value has to be four time the ppr value given in the encoder data sheet.
+Since the Encoder counts all four phases of the input signal, the cpc value has to be four times the ppr value given in the encoder data sheet.
 The position counter will count up from the 0 up to cpc - 1, and then reset to the init value of 0 and increase the cycles counter by one.
 The default is: no cpc set.
 In that case the position counter overflows at 2**32 - 1.
 When counting down, the cycles counter changes